microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/13.core-bot.tests/README.md

 Assert.Equal(InputHints.IgnoringInput, reply.InputHint);
 ```

-You may want to do this by hand as shown above, you can write your own helper utilities for asserting activities or you consider using other frameworks like [FluentAssertions](https://fluentassertions.com/) to write custom assertions and simplify your test code.
+You can do this by checking each property as shown above, you can write your own helper utilities for asserting activities or you can use other frameworks like [FluentAssertions](https://fluentassertions.com/) to write custom assertions and simplify your test code.

 ### Passing parameters to your dialogs